If you are thinking about applying to Columbia College, there is no application fee, which means it is free to apply.

 Admission Difficulty

 How hard is it to get into Columbia College?
-Columbia College is a somewhat selective institution.
+Columbia College is a less selective institution.
 The Columbia College acceptance rate is 98%.
 This means that the institution accepts 98 out of every 100 applicants.

 First-Year Applications are Due